 1. Key Issues and actions Summary 2.
-Summary of Performance Evaluation for the Period

-3. Improvement and Action Plans for the Period
+Summary of Performance Evaluation for the Period 3.
+Improvement and Action Plans for the Period

+A Continue to a latitude for the Device!

-4. Contractor Initiatives for the Period 5.
-Audit Summary Results
+4. Contractor Initiatives for the Period

+5. Audit Summary Results

 6. Social Obligations (including Aboriginal Participation & Tenant Employment outcomes)

 7. Contractor / LAHC Relationship Management

 8. Program Review and Forward Planning

 9. Key Strategies and Planning Proposals for the next Period